Rainbow Vampire Crab: The Coolest Pet You’ve Never Seen

 Rainbow vampire crab facts

-2. They have yellow eyes, red legs, and a yellow-orange carapace with a carapace size of 1 to 1.5cm.
+2. They have yellow eyes, red legs, and a yellow-orange carapace.
+How big are rainbow vampire crabs?
+They grow up to 1 to 1.5 cm in carapace width.

-3. The females are darker than male crabs and have smaller pincers than males and the young are lighter in color.
+3. The females are darker than the male crabs and have smaller pincers than the males. and the young are lighter in color.
 Source

 4. The rainbow crab can be found and is native to ponds, rivers, and forest areas near streams in Java, Indonesia.